dholth/stucco_evolution/README.txt

 stucco_evolution
 ================

+**stucco_evolution >= 0.33 is incompatible with older releases, expecting
+a connection everywhere a Session() was previously required.
+This change enables fully transactional upgrades.**

 stucco_evolution extends repoze.evolution for SQLAlchemy.
 It provides a simple way to implement schema migrations within a single package as a collection of numbered Python scripts, and it provides a way for packages to depend on each other's schema as a directed acyclic graph, creating and upgrading each schema's tables in topological dependency order.

-stucco_evolution passes a SQLAlchemy session to a package of numbered scripts in order, remembers the versions of installed schema, and sorts a collection of `evolve` packages by dependency order.
+stucco_evolution passes a SQLAlchemy connection to a package of numbered scripts in order, remembers the versions of installed schema, and sorts a collection of `evolve` packages by dependency order.
 It delegates writing the actual `ALTER TABLE` statements to another library or your